senarvi/theanolm/README.md

 #### Network structure description

 The network structure is specified in a text file that contains a list of layer descriptions.
-Each line starts with the word `layer` and contains all of the following fields:
+Each line starts with the word `layer` and may contain the following fields:

 - `type` selects the layer class.
-Currently `projection`, `tanh`, `lstm`, `gru`, and `softmax` are implemented.
-Currently only one recurrent layer can be used per network.
+Currently `projection`, `tanh`, `lstm`, `gru`, `dropout`, and `softmax` are implemented.
+The dropout layer does not contain any neurons, but only sets some activations randomly to zero at train time.
+  Has to be specified for all layers.
-- `name` is used to identify the layer whose output is connected to the input of another layer.
+- `name` is used to identify the layer.
+Names are used in the `input` field to specify where each layer gets its input.
 The name is also used to identify the layers when saving the model parameters to disk.
+Has to be specified for all layers.
 - `input` specifies the layer whose output will be the input of this layer.
 Some layers types allow multiple inputs.
 There is one special value, `X`, which means the input will be the network input.
-- `output` gives the number of output connections, except in the last layer, where the special value `Y` should be given.
+- `size` gives the number of output connections.
+If not given, defaults to the number of input connections.
+Will be automatically set to the size of the vocabulary in the output layer.
+- `network_output` has to be set to `true` in exactly one layer, indicating that the output of the layer will be the output of the network.
+- `dropout_rate` may be set in the dropout layer.

 Description of a typical LSTM neural network language model could look like
 this:

-    layer type=projection name=projection_layer input=X output=100
+    layer type=projection name=projection_layer input=X size=100
-    layer type=lstm name=hidden_layer input=projection_layer output=300
+    layer type=lstm name=hidden_layer input=projection_layer size=300
-    layer type=softmax name=output_layer input=hidden_layer output=Y
+    layer type=softmax name=output_layer input=hidden_layer network_output=true

 #### Optimization